Danny Green (boxer): Later career

 On 6 June 2012 Green held a press conference to announce that he would fight American Danny Santiago on 25 July 2012 in Perth.
 Green spent the majority of the press conference discussing Anthony Mundine, and it seemed that Green planned "to drop down to the light-heavyweight division in a bid to coax Mundine into a lucrative rematch."
 Green stated that "it will be most probably the last time I fight in Western Australia", and said of his opponent "Nothing soft comes out of the Bronx, and he's a very tough guy."
 Green sent Santiago to the canvas three times before defeating him by a TKO in the fifth round of the July bout.
 Green remained "tight-lipped on his boxing future" and replied "I'm just going to relax and enjoy it" when asked about his plans.

 Green's most recent professional fight was a points win against Shane Cameron in Melbourne on 21 November 2012.
 The win resulted in Green claiming the IBO world cruiserweight title (which was vacated when Antonio Tarver returned a positive drug test), the fight was first announced at the full cruiserweight limit but a catch weight was soon announced at Dannyweight of 194 pounds.
 Two weigh in events were held within one day, carefully planned by the Green promotion team to aid in weight draining Cameron and ensuring he was not able to re-hydrate to a decent level.
-Referee Pat Russell was criticized for his inability and inclination to stop Green using Rabbit punches and excessive holding.
+Referee Pat Russell was criticised for his inability and inclination to stop Green using Rabbit punches and excessive holding.
 Following the fight, Green revealed that he had fought with broken ribs as a result of a training injury received several weeks before the fight.
 Green conceded about 6 kg to Cameron (the Commonwealth champion), and said of his opponent "I'm proud I did it against a warrior and a much respected athlete."